-BirdWatch Ireland's Group Action Plans for Irish Birds
+BirdWatch Ireland's Group Species Action Plans for Irish Birds

-This project was partially funded through the Environment Fund of the Department of the Environment, Community and Local Government.
+This phase of the project was partially funded through the Environment Fund of the Department of the Environment, Community and Local Government.

-Lowland Farmland Action Plan launch, left to right: Anja Murray (BirdWatch Ireland), Alex Copland (BirdWatch Ireland), Oliver McEvoy (Dept. Agriculture, Food & the Marine), Catherine Keena (Teagasc), Minister Coveney (Dept. Agriculture, Food & the Marine), Alan Lauder (BirdWatch Ireland), John Kelly (Invasive Species Ireland), Peadar O'Connell (BirdWatch Ireland)
+Left to right: Anja Murray (BirdWatch Ireland), Alex Copland (BirdWatch Ireland), Oliver McEvoy (Dept. Agriculture, Food & the Marine), Catherine Keena (Teagasc), Minister Coveney (Dept. Agriculture, Food & the Marine), Alan Lauder (BirdWatch Ireland), John Kelly (Invasive Species Ireland), Peadar O'Connell (BirdWatch Ireland).

-Official Launch of the Marine & Sea Cliff Birds
+Official Launch of the Action Plan for Marine & Sea Cliff Birds (08/06/11)

 Left to right: Gráinne O'Brien (BIM); Lorcán O'Cinneide (Federation of Irish Fishermen); Minister Deenihan; Alan Lauder; Peter Norton (Mountaineering Ireland) & Peadar O'Connell (BirdWatch Ireland)